ebu/ebu-tt-live-toolkit/docs/source/scripts_and_their_functions.rst

 Distributor
 -----------
 This script mimics a distribution node.
-To see it forwarding documents from the Simple Producer the Simple Consumer using Websocket, run ``ebu-run --admin.conf=ebu_tt_live/examples/config/sproducer_dist_sconsumer_ws.json``.
+To see it forwarding documents from the Simple Producer to the Simple Consumer using Websocket, run ``ebu-run --admin.conf=ebu_tt_live/examples/config/sproducer_dist_sconsumer_ws.json``.
 A more interesting scenario is distributing documents from the User Input Producer to two consumer nodes: ``ebu-run